Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

 For software teams, the pilot checklist should include:

-- Record baseline handshake latency, certificate size, error rates, client compatibility, CDN behavior, WAF behavior, and logging coverage.
+- Record baseline handshake latency, certificate size, error rates, client compatibility, CDN behavior, WAF behavior, observability, and logging coverage.

 - Define rollback steps before changing production endpoints.